phiresky/masters-thesis/content/1_introduction.md

 aggregation, and attentive aggregation.
 Our main goal is to compare these methods with regards to their training performance and sample efficiency.

-We first give an overview over related literature in @sec:relatedwork and an overview of all the preliminaries we need for our work in @sec:preliminaries, including the environments / tasks we consider, the background for the aggregation methods we use, and the reinforcement learning algorithms.
-Then we describe the details of our contribution in @sec:contribution with details about the policy architecture and the different aggregation methods.
+We first give an overview over related literature of all the preliminaries we need for our work in @sec:preliminaries, including the environments / tasks we consider, the background for the aggregation methods we use, and the reinforcement learning algorithms.
+Then, we describe the details of our contribution in @sec:contribution with details about the policy architecture and the different aggregation methods.
 Our experimental setup, including the specific environments we use to carry out our experiments are described in @sec:experiments.
-Finally we show and interpret the results of our experiments in @sec:results and talk about the conclusions we can draw from the experiments, as well as the potential for future work in @sec:conclusion.
+Finally, we show and interpret the results of our experiments in @sec:results and talk about the conclusions we can draw from the experiments as well as the potential for future work in @sec:conclusion.